aptima-ai/aptima_framework/docs/vision/application_scenarios.md

 - **Health Monitoring and Diagnostic Systems**: Medical image analysis and AI-driven diagnostic extensions can be used to develop systems for disease monitoring and early diagnosis.

-Through the TEN framework, developers can create, share, and extend AI extensions, enabling rapid development and innovation.
+Through the APTIMA framework, developers can create, share, and extend AI extensions, enabling rapid development and innovation.
 The flexible architecture ensures scalability and maintainability, providing a solid foundation for modern AI solutions.